(To search for keywords, use ⌘F on Macs and ⌃F on Windows.)

 If you don’t see your question above, please email us and let us know you didn’t see your question; this helps us know who is reading our resources and what new questions we should consider adding.

-Prospective applicants should submit the Project Intake Form to request a consultation on the How to Apply page.
-Once we review your form, we will contact you within a few days to schedule a consultation if you are a good candidate for the program.
+Prospective applicants should submit the Prospective Applicant Inquiry Form to request a consultation on the How to Apply page.
+Please allow a week for us to respond.

-Please use email for all other types of inquiries.
-We are usually able to respond within 2 business days. * If your question is answered above we will probably be slower to respond, we thank you for understanding the logic behind this.
+We are usually able to respond to simple emails within 2 business days. * If your question is answered above we will probably be slower to respond, thank you for understanding the logic behind this.

-If you would like to speak on the phone, we can schedule a time over email.
+If you would like to speak on the phone and you are a prospective applicant please complete the above referenced Prospective Applicant Inquiry Form.
 Please refrain from spontaneous calls, we run a remote work environment with no front office to receive calls.